If you have a condition that causes inflammation, it may help to change your eating habits.

 - Wheat, rye, and barley: The focus here is gluten, and this one’s a controversial maybe.
 People who have celiac disease need to avoid gluten.
 But for everyone else, the science is solid that whole grains are beneficial.

 Try to adopt an anti-inflammation diet for a minimum of 3 weeks to see how it impacts your symptoms.
-Some people experience relief in just a week to ten day so be sure to stick with it and consult your doctor when starting any type of diet or nutritional program.
+For ideas to further change the diet, you can try looking at a keto calculators list and other online resources for ideas.
+Either way, some people experience relief in just a week to ten day so be sure to stick with it and consult your doctor when starting any type of diet or nutritional program.

 *Article adapted from WebMD article on inflammation.
 For full article, visit https://www.webmd.com/diet/anti-inflammatory-diet-road-to-good-health